dokterdok/Continuity-Activation-Tool/README.md

 Continuity Activation Tool
 ==========================

-This tool makes the necessary changes to enable OS X 10.10 Continuity on compatible hardware.
-Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.
+This tool makes the necessary changes to enable OS X 10.10 Continuity features on compatible hardware.
+Continuity features activated by this tool include Handoff, Instant Hotspot, and New Airdrop.

 ## News - 2014.12.14